 Project: Girls Empowerment Program

-CfD was founded in 1996 to address the problem of child labor in the poorer areas of Ahmadabad city.
+CfD was founded in 1996 to address the problem of child labour in the poorer areas of Ahmadabad city.
 It started with formal education for poor children and addressed the rights and problems of vulnerable groups (girls, women, premature marriage, violence, etc.) and sought to empower the oppressed, exploited and disadvantaged communities (mostly women and girls from the lower castes or Muslims).
-CfD has set up the "Kadam Resource Center for Girls (KADAM)", in which traumatized or neglected girls (mainly Muslims, daughters of single mothers, or mistreated in their homes) are provided with a space where they can take part in therapy sessions, training, literacy and educational programs, and workshops (computer and internet knowledge, self-defense courses, training to become a health worker or beautician, etc.).
-The center also helps girls find work once they have completed 10th grade.
-FrauenPower supported KADAM in 2020 and 30 girls managed to participate in the various programs, in person or virtually, despite the Covid-19 related problems, a number of girls passed their final year school exams in the past two years and have secured a place for undergraduate studies.
+CfD has set up the "Kadam Resource Center for Girls (KADAM)", in which traumatized or neglected girls (mainly Muslims, daughters of single mothers, or mistreated in their homes) are provided with a space where they can take part in therapy sessions, training, literacy classes and educational programs, and workshops (computer and internet knowledge, self-defence courses, training to become a health worker or beautician, etc.).
+The Center also helps girls find work once they have completed school.
+FrauenPower has been supporting KADAM and the girls education since 2020.
+Despite the Covid-19 related problems, a number of girls passed their final year school exams in the past two years and have secured a place for undergraduate studies.
 Two of the girls have managed to get admission in the prestigious St. Xavier's College in Ahmadabad and two graduated with a master's degree.
 A handful of girls have managed to find a job.

 Shohratgarh Environmental Society, SES, Lucknow, India, www.sesindia.org

 Status: Over 500 girls empowered since 2020 (Ongoing Project)